Fluctuations of order parameter in an $SU(N_c)$ effective model: Polyakov loop and the susceptibilities

 In any case the suppression discussed here, linked to an order parameter for the spontaneous $Z(N_c)$ breaking, is an effective description.
-There are interesting differences from models which predict the suppression in the spectrum via an infrared divergent mass (and wavefunction) renormalizations~\cite{Lo:2009ud}.
-The task remains to understand the connections between various models of confinement, and to further explore the dynamical aspects of confining quasi-gluons in the QCD medium, practical for building phenomenology of thermal system of glueballs and other objects.
+There are interesting differences from models which predict the suppression in the spectrum via an infrared divergent mass (and wave function) renormalizations~\cite{Lo:2009ud}.
+The task remains to understand the connections between various models of confinement, and to further explore the dynamical aspects of confining quasigluons in the QCD medium, practical for building phenomenology of the thermal system of glueballs and other objects.